flipxcrsp/Beyond_the_pitch/ServiceNow-GRC/README.md

 # 🏢 ServiceNow GRC / IRM Notes

-Originally, I mostly associated ServiceNow with ticketing & internal workflow management.
+Originally, I mostly associated ServiceNow with ticketing & project management.

 The deeper I explored the IRM/GRC side, the more I realized how much broader the platform has become in enterprise environments.